A panoramic view of Japan's skyline at sunset, with the Tokyo Tower brightly illuminated.

 Absolutely!
 Tokyo is renowned for its safety, even at night.
 It consistently ranks among the world’s safest cities.
 While common sense is always wise, Tokyo offers a generally worry-free experience for late-night explorers.

-One of the most recent surveys by American insurance company Berkshire Hathaway Travel Protection ranked Tokyo as the #11 safest city in the world.
+One of the most recent surveys by American insurance company Berkshire Hathaway Travel Protection ranked Tokyo as the #4 safest city in the world.

-Safe travels and happy adventuring!
+Safe travels and enjoy the adventure!